Cats (musical): Original Broadway production and 2016 Broadway revival

-Off-Broadway
+Cats: The Jellicle Ball

-The show, under the title Cats: The Jellicle Ball, made its Off-Broadway debut at the Perelman Performing Arts Center in June 2024 and was extended twice, closing in September.
-The show, directed by Zhailon Levingston and Bill Rauch and choreographed by Arturo Lyons and Omari Wiles, was a radical reimagining of the musical taking inspiration from ballroom culture.
+A reinvention of the show, billed as Cats: The Jellicle Ball, made its Off-Broadway debut at the Perelman Performing Arts Center in June 2024 and was twice extended, closing in September.
+Directed by Zhailon Levingston and Bill Rauch and choreographed by Arturo Lyons and Omari Wiles, the show was a radical reimagining of the musical taking inspiration from ballroom culture.
 Josephine Kearns served as dramaturg and gender consultant.
-André De Shields starred as Old Deuteronomy, with other cast members including Jonathan Burke as Mungojerrie, Sydney James Harcourt as Rum Tum Tugger, Antwayn Hopper as Macavity, Junior LaBeija (the emcee featured in the Ballroom documentary Paris is Burning) as Gus, "Tempress" Chasity Moore as Grizabella and Nora Schell as Bustopher Jones.
+André De Shields starred as Old Deuteronomy, with other cast members including Jonathan Burke as Mungojerrie, Sydney James Harcourt as Rum Tum Tugger, Antwayn Hopper as Macavity, Junior LaBeija (the emcee featured in the Ballroom documentary Paris Is Burning) as Gus, "Tempress" Chasity Moore as Grizabella, and Nora Schell as Bustopher Jones.
 This was the show's first major production to depart stylistically from the original.

-On August 13, 2025, Andrew Lloyd Webber confirmed that Cats: The Jellicle Ball would transfer to Broadway in spring 2026, with dates and a theater to be announced at a later date.
-The transfer will be the first production for Lloyd Webber's LW Entertainment following the company's rebranding in the summer of 2025.
-It was announced on October 9, 2025 that the production would open at the Broadhurst Theatre on April 7, 2026, with much of the off-Broadway cast reprising their roles.
+Andrew Lloyd Webber confirmed that Cats: The Jellicle Ball would transfer to Broadway in spring 2026, and would be the first production for LW Entertainment following the company's rebranding in summer 2025.
+The production subsequently opened at the Broadhurst Theatre on 7 April 2026, with much of the Off-Broadway cast reprising their roles.
+Cats: The Jellicle Ball was nominated in nine categories at the 79th Tony Awards, including Best Revival of a Musical, ultimately winning three: Best Direction of a Musical, Best Costume Design of a Musical for Qween Jean, and Best Choreography.
+Robert "Silk" Mason also won the 2026 Chita Rivera Award for Outstanding Dancer in a Broadway Show for their performance as Mr. Mistoffelees.

+On 8 August 2026, this production bid farewell at the Broadhurst Theatre, after 21 previews and 141 regular performances.
+A cast album will be released on 30 October 2026 through Atlantic Records.